mbabynames search ✿

 Barbara Kate

-The meaning of Barbara is "noble and strong"; Kate is "pure".
+The meaning of Barbara is "foreign, stranger"; Kate is "pure".
 There is a natural balance between the two.
 The hard K in Kate gives a clean break after Barbara's open vowel ending.

 Flowing and rhythmic